Start with a Plan!

 One of the biggest errors that anglers make on a daily basis continues to be the lack of direction.
-No plan. focus.
+No plan or focus.
 Heading out onto the water without a clear idea of how to get the job done.

 While fly fishing for most of the population is a recreational pursuit there is no reason that you cannot make some sort of plan in the morning to achieve a few of your daily goals.
 Those goals may include having fun, getting out of the house, taking your son and neighbor kid for a boat ride with fly rods, and last but not least catching few trout along the way.